CEXT-Dan/PyRx/READMEINSTALL.txt

 ****BricsCAD, ZwCAD and GstarCAD****
 BRX, ZRX and GRX libraries are installed in AppData\Local\Programs\PyRx.
-Use the appload command and navigate to load the files. add to you startup suite
+Use the appload command and navigate to load the files. add to your startup suite